 What is our School Council?

-Our School Council is a group of children who meet with Miss Birkett at least every half term to talk about issues and ideas affecting the daily life of the school.
-We have just set up our School Council and it consists of 2 members (one boy and one girl) from each class, starting at Reception and Year 1 this year but it will continue through to Year 6 eventually.
+Our School Council is a group of children who meet with Miss Tina at least every half term to talk about issues and ideas affecting the daily life of the school.
+We have just elected our 2017/2018 School Council and it consists of 2 members (one boy and one girl) from each class, starting at Reception all the way through to Year 3 this year but it will continue through to Year 6 eventually.

 Why do we have a School Council?

 Having an effective School Council, which involves the whole school, is beneficial to the whole community and also individuals as it gives everyone involved in school a voice.
 It helps our school develop into a caring community where pupils, teachers and parents/carers work in partnership towards shared goals.
 Being in our School Council provides a basis for active learning of important life skills, such as: speaking and listening skills teamwork problem-solving moral reasoning skills self-esteem and self confidence.

 Candidates for our School Council are elected by members of their class and elections took place every September.